 8th December 2016 | Rebecca James

-This week Twitter got us thinking about the length of sales appointments and the dreaded hard sell.
+This week Twitter got us thinking about the length of sales appointments, the behavior of any window salesman or woman, and the dreaded hard sell.

-Last week one of the biggest debates in the double glazing industry was brought to the forefront of conversation on twitter, after the GGF Director of Home Improvement & Membership was asked whether a four hour sales call was an appropriate amount of time to spend in a customers house.
+Last week one of the biggest debates in the double glazing industry was brought to the forefront of conversation on twitter.
+This was after the GGF Director of Home Improvement & Membership was asked whether a four hour sales call was an appropriate amount of time to spend in a customers house.
+This topic, the behavior of a window salesman, is something we are very interested in.
 His response was surprising to those of us in the Ripton Windows office!

 Whats our take on this issue?